Duane Allman’s 1957 Fender Telecaster (Pete Carr)

-Duane used another Telecaster around 1967/68 that belonged to Pete Carr – who was the bass player in the Hour Glass.
-The guitar was initially purchased from Sylvan Wells, a friend of Pete and of Duane (Sylvan is now an attorney and a luthier: wellsguitars.com)
+Duane used another Telecaster around 1967/68 that belonged to Pete Carr, the bass player in the Hour Glass.
+The guitar was initially purchased from Sylvan Wells, a friend of Pete and of Duane (Sylvan is now an attorney and a luthier).

-Duane used the Tele occasionally for gigs, and during one of them somehow managed to snap the neck of the guitar.
-Carr then took it back to his father to fix it and it remained with Pete ever since [Pete Carr in Macon – PlayThatGuitar.com].
+Duane occasionally used the Tele for gigs, and during one of them somehow managed to snap the guitar’s neck.
+Carr then took it back to his father to fix it and it remained with Pete from then on.
+[Pete Carr in Macon – PlayThatGuitar.com].

 Year of Manufacture

 We’ve found only one photo of it taken circa 1969 at the Capricorn Studios as far as the guitar itself.
 Based on the photo, the metal cover of the neck pickup is removed (which was a common mod), and the neck seems to be from around the 1956 era – based on the butterfly string guide still positioned closer to the D-string tuner (post mid-1956 it’s moved back closer to the nut), and the logo design (changed at the start of the 1957/58 season reading “Fender” and “Telecaster” upwards instead of downwards).

 Based on this, Pete’s Telecaster was most likely a 1955/56 season model or a 1956/57 season model (now confirmed to be 1957 by the post on Facebook shown below).